The sun came out today in Florham Park, but the Jets are traveling through a storm pattern right now.

 This loss to the 49ers was brutally painful.
 The Jets were bullied Sunday in their house and in front of their fans.
 The franchise has been playing games since 1960 and this was the 11th blanking of the home team and worst home shutout since 1989.

 And there doesn't seem to be easy answers as the Jets have to make fixes in a hurry to be competitive in Week 5's Monday night matchup with the Houston Texans.
 The 4-0 Texans can make teams look bad and they're averaging a winning margin of 17.5.

 Through four games, the Jets have the NFL's 28th ranked offense and they are 31st against the run.
 A consistent push isn't there on either side of the ball and the Jets tackling and technique just hasn't been good as they're yielding a whopping 172.8 yards per contest on the ground.

 Not many positives came out of Sunday, but the Jets did sack Alex Smith twice, held the 49ers to 4 of 12 on third down and rookie DE Quinton Coples flashed a couple of times with his increased playing time.

-As they’ll do to many teams this season, the Niners shut down the Jets rush attack.
+As they'll do to many teams this season, the Niners shut down the Jets rush attack.
 The NFL is a passing league, but the Green & White need more out of their ground game because Sanchez is a good play-action passer.
 Their 3.2-yard attempt average ranks 30th in football and Tim Tebow's 22-yard run in Pittsburgh was the team's sole carry of more than 20 yards.

 You can't pinpoint one area where the Jets are excelling in at the moment.
 But with that being said, it would be foolhardy to say they quit against the 49ers.
 They lost to a better team and frustration had to set in as the Jets were out-gained by 234 yards.
 Throw in four takeaways and a blocked punt and you get a 34-0 destruction.